Who needs to have a TB test?

 People with Active TB can have any of the following symptoms:

 - Body Aches

 - Weight Loss

 - Night Sweats

 - Loss of Appetite

 - "Bad cough" that lasts more than 3 weeks

-Latent TB has no active symptoms and cannot be detected without a test.
+Latent TB has no active signs or symptoms, is not contagious, and can only be detected blood test.

 100 Student Health Center, Rexburg, ID 83460